 Offering up to 200 watts, the class AB power amp climbed to the top in 1991.
 It boasts high versatility and can comfortably drive power-hungry speakers.

 Also, this powerhouse provides a high-end level of resolution that many new class-D lightweights struggle to deliver.
-This is the kind of an old-school amp you don’t want to play catch with.
+This is the kind of old-school amp you don’t want to play catch with.

 - Frequency extension